meobilivang/phase-1-vtdc-vtnet/Week 4/README.md

 **Date of issue**: *May 25th 2021*

 > Welcome back!
-This is the documentation for my second training project at **Viettel Network**.
+The 4th training project in a row at **Viettel Network**!
 Enjoy ur time :smile_cat:.
 Feel free to hit me up if any edition is needed!

 ---